orbitturner/orbit-fast-data-loader/README.md

 *   `-c, --schema <schema>`: Specify the schema.
 *   `-f, --file <file>`: Specify the input or output file.
 *   `-s, --separator <separator>`: Specify the field separator for CSV files.

+### Development

+To build the project, run the following command:

+    npm run build

 Contributing 🤝
 ---------------